Oyster card: Design variants

 In 2012, TfL released various cards to mark the Olympic Games taking place in London that year.
-The cards performed the same as any other card and also include all the same text, apart from a differentiating line (listed below), and the London 2012 logo.
+The cards performed the same as any other card and also included all the same text, apart from a differentiating line (listed below), and the London 2012 logo.
 Cards like these were distributed solely to select 2012 volunteers who took part in the opening and closing ceremonies.

 They were used for the duration of the games and therefore are no longer valid for use on the transport system.
 The colour of these Oyster cards is pink with a coloured stripe: